Background pattern

 Warnings and precautions

-Consult your doctor before starting to take Glivec:
+Consult your doctor before taking Glivec:

 Children and adolescents

-Other medications and Glivec
+Other medicines and Glivec

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

-3. How to Take Glivec
+3. How to take Glivec

 How much Glivec to take